osg-htc/docs/docs/worker-node/install-singularity.md

 Before Starting
 ---------------

-!!! note "Applicable versions"
-    The applicable software versions for this document are OSG version 3.4.7 or later.
-    The version of singularity installed should be 2.4.2 or later.

 As with all OSG software installations, there are some one-time (per host) steps to prepare in advance:

 - Ensure the host has [a supported operating system](../release/supported_platforms)